chickenandstats/chickenstats/docs/index.md

 ## :material-download: **Installation**

-`chickenstats` requires Python 3.10 - 3.12 & runs on the latest stable versions of Linux, macOS, & Windows operating systems.(1) You can install it through PyPi:
+`chickenstats` requires Python 3.10 or greater & runs on the latest stable versions of Linux, macOS, & Windows operating systems.(1) You can install it through PyPi:
 { .annotate }